into-clojure/in-8hours/st-what-s-clojure/info.md

 ### REPL
 Read Eval Print Loop
-In other langugaes, for example, ruby has irb.
+In other languages, for example, ruby has irb.

-### Hosted languages
+### Hosted language
 On JVM (jar, ...)
 Intero, to Java:
 exos.core=> (.println System/out "hello Java")